Fire services in the United Kingdom: Wales

 Responsibility for fire and rescue services and promotion of fire safety in Wales lies with the Welsh Government.

 Inspections

 In England, Wales, and Northern Ireland, fire services are inspected by what was known as the Fire Service Inspectorate.
 In February 2007, the government announced it was establishing a new unit to provide ministers and civil servants with "independent professional advice on fire and rescue issues".
 It is headed by a new role known as the Chief Fire and Rescue Adviser.
-The roles carries the historical function of Her Majesty's Fire Service Inspectorate.
-The Chief Fire and Rescue Adviser is also titled Her Majesty's Chief Inspector of Fire Services.
+The roles carries the historical function of His Majesty's Fire Service Inspectorate.
+The Chief Fire and Rescue Adviser is also titled His Majesty's Chief Inspector of Fire Services.
 Its role (among others) is to work towards reducing the number of fire deaths in England and Wales, and implement changes to FRS required by the Fire and Rescue Services Act 2004.

-In Scotland, the Scottish Fire and Rescue Service is inspected by Her Majesty's Fire Service Inspectorate for Scotland.
+In Scotland, the Scottish Fire and Rescue Service is inspected by His Majesty's Fire Service Inspectorate for Scotland.